omeka/classic-enduser/docs/Technical/Setting_PHP_Path.md

 # Setting the PHP Path

-An invalid php path can cause a number of problems for your Omeka Classic installation.
-You need a valid php path to run plugins like CSV import and Neatline.
+An invalid PHP path can cause a number of problems for your Omeka Classic installation.
+You need a valid PHP path to run plugins such as [CSV Import](../Plugins/CSV_Import.md).

-By default, Omeka Classic tries to autodetect the php path for your server.
-However, if you have turned on [error messages](../Troubleshooting/Retrieving_Error_Messages.md) and the message starts with a phrase such as `The configured PHP path (/bin/php) is invalid`, then you need to set the path manually.
+By default, Omeka Classic tries to autodetect the PHP path for your server.
+However, if you have turned on [error messages](../Troubleshooting/Retrieving_Error_Messages.md) and the message starts with a phrase such as "The configured PHP path (/bin/php) is invalid", then you need to set the path manually.

-To set your php path you will need access to the server where your Omeka site lives; you set the path by editing files in the Omeka site.
-You cannot set the php path from the admin dashboard.
+To set your PHP path you will need access to the server where your Omeka site lives; you set the path by editing files in the Omeka site.
+You cannot set the PHP path from the admin dashboard.

-To set the php path
+To set the PHP path:

-- Contact your hosting company or sysadmin and ask them for the correct php path for your Omeka Classic installation.
+- Contact your hosting company or sysadmin and ask them for the correct PHP path for your Omeka Classic installation.
-	- NB: If you are using Reclaim Hosting, they [have instructions in their documentation](https://community.reclaimhosting.com/t/working-with-omeka-classic/194/2).
+	- NB: If you are using Reclaim Hosting, they [have instructions in their documentation](https://community.reclaimhosting.com/t/working-with-omeka-classic/194/2){target=_blank}.
 - Navigate to the files for your Omeka site, either using your hosting company's File Manager, an FTP client, or ssh.
 - Open the directory `application`
 - Open the file `config.ini` in `application/config`